maha-codehub/MyShow/README.md

 The page displays products with images, descriptions, and sections like Home, About, Products, and Contact.

-📸 Preview
+📸 PREVIEW

-🛠 Tech Stack
+🛠 TECH STACK

 👩‍💻HTML5 – For creating the structure of the webpage

 👨‍💻CSS3 – For styling, layout, and hover effects

-🚀 Features
+🚀 FEATURES

 ✅️Navigation Bar with Home, About, Products, and Contact links